-Relievers Victor Arano, Jordan Weems still standing in Nationals camp
+Jordan Weems hung in Nats camp for a while.
+Victor Arano’s still standing.

 At the start of camp, the Washington Nationals had more players than stalls, forcing them to clog the walkways with four portable ones.
 But a shortened spring made for quick some quick chiseling.
-By Sunday morning, many players had an extra locker for their shoes or extra shipment of bats.
+Many players now have an extra locker for their shoes or extra shipment of bats.
 The person who once used the space was headed to Rochester, Harrisburg, Wilmington or Fredericksburg.
-Weems, though, a 29-year-old on a minors deal, survived into the first week of the regular season.
-So had Arano, a 27-year-old with a few bursts of promise in the majors.
+Weems, though, a 29-year-old on a minors deal, survived until he was cut Monday morning.
+Arano, 27 with a few bursts of promise in the majors, stayed in the mix.

 They are two prototypical long shots of March and April, hanging around.
-And they may just have a chance to help the Nationals.
+And one way or another, they may just have a chance to help the Nationals.

 “I’m not on the roster right now,” Arano said Sunday through a team interpreter, grinning a bit.
 “So all I can do is show them who I am and hope they see that I’m a fit for them.”

 “I mean, yeah, your mind always wants to go there but you have to resist that,” said Weems, sitting diagonally across the room from Arano.
-“Regardless of if I make the team right now, I feel like I put myself on the radar for this team.
+“Regardless of if I make the [club out of camp] … I feel like I put myself on the radar for this team.
 I’ve put myself in good position.”

 Arano’s last big league appearance was in April 2019, when he briefly dominated for the Philadelphia Phillies.
 Weems is a converted catcher who likes to throw his four-seam fastball about 70 percent of the time.
 Arano’s success hinges on how good his slider is on a given day.
 Weems complements his top-of-the-zone heaters with a splitter that fades toward the dirt.

-Heading into Monday, Washington had 13 relievers for 10 bullpen spots, Weems and Arano among them, the only non-roster relievers remaining.
+Heading into Monday, Washington had 13 pitchers for 10 bullpen spots.
+By 9 a.m., Arano was the only nonroster reliever left standing.
 Manager Dave Martinez told reporters that Will Harris will begin the year in Florida, where he’ll continue to rehab from the surgery for thoracic outlet syndrome he underwent last summer.
 That’s one name off the immediate list.
-Yet realistically, it will be tough for Weems and Arano to crack the club, since both would need a spot on the 40-man roster and Washington has to also make room for Aníbal Sánchez, Dee Strange-Gordon and Maikel Franco.
+It was never likely for both Weems and Arano to crack the club, since both would need a spot on the 40-man roster and Washington has to also make room for Aníbal Sánchez, Dee Strange-Gordon and Maikel Franco.

-If only one of them does, Arano could have the inside track.
-He has a career 2.65 ERA in the small sample of 74 2/3 innings.
+Arano, having proven himself at the highest level, held the inside track as camp winds down.
+The righty has a career 2.65 ERA in the small sample of 74⅔ innings.
 Weems, on the other hand, was sharp for the Oakland Athletics in 2020 but regressed last year.
-Arano has proven it at the highest level, peaking with 60 appearances of limited homers, limited walks and steady strikeouts in 2019.
+Arano peaked with 60 standout appearances in 2018, which included limited homers, limited walks and steady strikeouts.
 And on April 14, 2019, his second-to-last outing for Philadelphia, he threw 25 pitches and got 14 swings and misses.
 Twelve of those were on sliders, showing how good Arano can be when his breaking ball’s on.

 “I have looked at that video a lot and reflected on those games,” Arano said when asked about that April 14 appearance against the Miami Marlins.
 “It’s helped me try to regain my form this spring and figure out my pitches.
 And thank god I am here again.”